push989/databox-collector/README.md

 ## Logging

 Currently logs are saved both to the console and a <root>/log file via pinojs.
-Logs in the file are in an NDJSON format and can be obtained by a stream from GET /integraton/logs endpoint.
+Logs in the file are in an NDJSON format and can be obtained by a stream from the GET /integraton/logs endpoint.

 # Possible improvements